uwspstar/FullStack/Linq/readme.md

 }
 ```
 ### Difference between group join and inner join in linq
+- Join is similar to INNER JOIN in SQL and GroupJoin is similar to OUTER JOIN in SQL
 - http://csharp-video-tutorials.blogspot.com/2014/08/part-23-difference-between-group-join.html
 ```
 var result = from e in Employee.GetAllEmployees()